 Budget (up to 85 AUD):

 There are no traditional hostels to be found in Mount Gambier.
 The closest things you’ll find are the dorm rooms in the Old Mount Gambier Gaol which costs $30 for a bed in a four-person dorm.
 If you’re not so keen on staying in shared accommodation, Airbnb is your next best option for low-cost stays.
-I found this entire guest suite which comes with a private entrance, a kitchenette and ensuite for $80 a night!
+I found this entire guest suite which comes with a private bathroom, use of the kitchen and living areas with free breakfast for $60 a night!

 The Limestone Coast in South Australia is full of hidden gems just like the town of Mount Gambier.
 Although you won’t need more than a day or two to see all of the attractions here, I can assure you it will be a few days well spent!